Sachaa-Thanasius/defer-imports/README.rst

             import importlib.abc
             import importlib.util

-    - I could not explain to you why it works, but it does.
+    - One small problem: I don't know why it works, just some of how.

 - [ ] Add tests for the following: